guilherme395/skeleton-slim4/README.md

 # Slim Framework 4 Starter Template

 This is a basic starter template for Slim Framework 4 that provides a minimal structure for building web applications.
 It includes pre-built authentication for normal users and admins, as well as a basic 404 error handling mechanism.
-This template is designed to serve as a foundation for larger projects, not as a complete ready-to-use application.
+This template is designed to serve as a foundation for larger projects, adhering to the principles of Object-Oriented Programming (OOP) and the Model-View-Controller (MVC) pattern for improved code organization, readability, and ease of maintenance.

 ## Requirements